Kenny477/Kenny477/README.md

 ### Kenneth Tang
 **Developer.
 Designer.
 Data Scientist.**

-Full-stack developer with experience in data science, cybersecurity, and machine learning.
+Hi!
+I'm Kenny, a full-stack developer with experience in data science, machine learning, and cybersecurity.
+Currently a first-year student at UCLA, looking for career opportunities in full-stack or frontend development and AI/ML.

 #### Language and Frameworks